Skip to content

 Workflow design

-Half day on workflow design, prompt patterns, tool short list, scope boundaries, and the written review checklist for each change category.
+Workflow, prompt patterns, tool short list, scope boundaries and review checklist.

 3. Day 2